briankendall/forceFullDesktopBar/README.md

 forceFullDesktopBar requires both bootstrap.dylib and dockInjection.dylib in order to work.
 It will first look for both files in the current directory, and if it doesn't find them, it will look for them in /usr/local/forceFullDesktopBar/

+### And what of macOS 10.12?

+Unfortunately I was never able to find a suitable method of accomplishing this in macOS 10.12's version of the Dock.
+Starting in 10.13, having the cursor be at the top of the screen would cause Mission Control to open with the full desktop bar, which provided a new means of hacking it.
+But in 10.12 it would probably require manually overriding a function by its address, which is fairly unstable and dangerous.
+I'd rather not do that.
+Fortunately not many people are running 10.12 any longer so I don't think it's _too_ big of a deal that it's not supported.

 ### Is this safe???

 You might be thinking that injecting code into the Dock process sounds pretty fishy, and are suspicious of this software.
 You also might not like the idea of disabling System Integrity Protection.
 These are all valid worries and if you feel strongly that they're worrisome enough to prevent you from using this tool, then you probably shouldn't.

 That said, I'm not too worried about disabling System Integrity Protection.
-For one, the only part that has to be disabled is the part that restricts debugging and injecting code into Apple processes.
-That's a new security measure starting with OS X 10.11, and for all previous versions of OS X I have **never** had a problem with any software, malicious or otherwise, injecting code into Apple processes and causing problems.
+For one, the only part that has to be disabled is the part that restricts debugging and injecting code into Apple processes (and filesystem protections in 10.14).
+That's a new security measure starting with 10.11, and for all previous versions of macOS I never had a problem with any software, malicious or otherwise, injecting code into Apple processes and causing problems.
 Never.
-Hell, I haven't even once had a piece of malware get onto one of my OS X systems, and what malware I have encountered on other people's systems generally doesn't *need* to inject any code into Apple processes.
+I haven't even once had a piece of malware get onto one of my macs, and what malware I have encountered on other people's systems generally doesn't *need* to inject any code into Apple processes.
 It can wreck havoc on your computer, steal your data, or cause annoying ads to pop up uninhibited with SIP running, provided someone made the unfortunate mistake of giving it root access by typing in their admin password when they shouldn't have.

-As for injecting code into the Dock process, the particular way forceFullDesktopBar modifies the Dock is quite safe.
+As for injecting code into the Dock process, in macOS 10.11, the particular way forceFullDesktopBar modifies the Dock is quite safe.
 You can look at the source code yourself — dockInjection.m in particular — if you want to, but the only thing it's doing is dynamically swizzling the _missionControlSetupSpacesStripControllerForDisplay:showFullBar: method of the WVExpose class.
 The new method its replacing it with just calls the old method, except it passes in true for the showFullBar parameter.
 It's hard for there to be a more clean and safer way to change an app's behavior through injection than something like that — there's no question what the 'showFullBar' parameter is for!

+In macOS 10.13 and 10.14 it's a _little_ bit more hacky, but still relatively safe.
+Methods are still being replaced by name or by a visible symbol in the binary, and the way the behavior of the Dock is modified is unlikely to cause any serious issues as it's tricking the Dock into thinking that the mouse cursor is at the top of the screen for the moment that Mission Control is activated.
+This only happens when entering into Mission Control, and the Dock's behavior shouldn't change in any other circumstance.

-Anyway, if something does go wrong as a result of using this software, which I admit is always a possibility, especially with shady stuff like code injections, all you have to do is terminate the process and restart the Dock process to get back to normal.
+Anyway, if something does go wrong as a result of using this software, which I admit is always a possibility especially with shady stuff like code injections, all you have to do is terminate the process and restart the Dock process to get back to normal.
 Or if things get really screwed up, just delete the forceFullDesktopBar binary and/or LaunchDaemon plist and reboot.

 ### Why go through all of this trouble?

 When I first started using El Capitan, I immediately knew I was going to have a hard time with the new Mission Control UI.
 My muscle memory is pretty hard-wired to move the cursor to specific spots on the screen to change desktops.
 Furthermore, the new way of interacting with it is very problematic.
 Let me break it down.

 Negative effects of the new Mission Control UI:

 - Makes the clickable area for changing desktops smaller
 - No longer provides a preview of the various desktops
 - Accidentally mousing over the wrong desktop button causes all of the desktop buttons to shift as the bar expands to full size, causing the user to have to examine it and decide where to move the mouse in order to click the right one